gregorio-project/hyphen-la/doc/README.md

 ## General considerations

 Several aspects of the Latin language make hyphenation consensus difficult to find.
-The main difficulty is that Latin has been written and pronunced in various ways in different times and places, and thus has been hyphenated in different ways.
+The main difficulty is that Latin has been written and pronounced in various ways in different times and places, and thus has been hyphenated in different ways.

 A good hyphenation system should consider the following criteria: